Are grants for minority business owners in jeopardy?

 Arian Simone and Ayana Parsons founded Fearless Fund in 2018.
 The Atlanta-based organization addresses the lack of access to venture capital for women of color entrepreneurs, offering grants, mentorship and resources.

-Over the years, its Fearless Strivers Grant Contest has supported numerous Black women entrepreneurs in their journey toward success.
-This program awards $20,000 grants four times a year, contributing to the growth and development of these Black women-led businesses.
+Over the years, its Fearless Strivers Grant Contest supported numerous Black women entrepreneurs in their journey toward success.
+This program awarded $20,000 grants four times a year, contributing to the growth and development of these Black women-led businesses.

 With heavy-hitter investors and partners, including Mastercard, Bank of America, PayPal and JPMorgan Chase & Co., the Fearless Fund supports Women of Color and Hispanic Heritage Month grants.
 It also invests in early-stage, high-growth companies nationwide through its Fearless Pitch Contest.

-Additionally, women of color business owners can apply for and participate in the Get Ready Venture Program, which is a 12-week intensive training program focused on acquiring the training, knowledge and skills needed to gain access to capital.
+Additionally, women of color business owners in the FINTECH or Workforce Development industries can apply for and participate in the Get Venture Ready Program, which is a 12-week intensive training program focused on acquiring the training, knowledge and skills needed to gain access to capital.

 Blum, who spearheaded the overturning of affirmative action in higher education, alleges the Fearless Fund engages in racial discrimination by limiting its Fearless Strivers Grant Contest to Black women entrepreneurs.
 The lawsuit cites explicitly a violation of Section 1981 of the 1866 Civil Rights Act, which makes it illegal to consider race when making or enforcing private contracts.